thiagosouto/mosaicode-javascript-webaudio/README.md

 ```

 ### Uninstall
-To uninstall Mosaicode WebAudio Plugins, execute at terminal:
+To uninstall, execute at terminal:
 ```
 sudo ./uninstall.sh
 ```